How much does it cost to use counseling services?

 What sort of issues do people talk about in counseling?

 Anything that happens in life is fair game for counseling, but some common things people come talk to us about are: depression, homesickness, loneliness, trouble transitioning into college, self-esteem, relationship struggles, anxiety, surviving abuse, academic difficulties, questions about sexuality and sexual orientation, nutrition and eating disorders, rape and sexual assault, spiritual growth, stress management, substance abuse and awareness, and general wellness concerns.
 If it is important to you, we are here to listen.

 Can you prescribe antidepressants or other drugs at the wellness center?

-Counselors here are not able to prescribe medication, but we will work with the campus doctor or other medical/psychiatric professionals in the area to make sure that medication needs are met.
+Counselors here are not able to prescribe medication, but we will work with the medical/psychiatric professionals in the area to make sure that medication needs are met.

 Does the Wellness Center offer counseling or therapy over the internet?

 While many popular and well-respected service providers are now offering counseling via e-mail or via electronic link-ups, the wellness center recognizes that email is not a secure form of communication and therefore does not conduct mental health services over the computer.
 Further, we believe a certain level of healing takes place from meeting face to face with a counselor in real time, and therefore encourage students to meet us in person.
 We will, however, answer all inquiries by computer and will encourage people to make an appointment to come into the Center.